snicholson-qualys/qca_aws_userdata/README.md

 # deploy_qualys_s3

+# License
+THIS SCRIPT IS PROVIDED TO YOU "AS IS."
+TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
+IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS

 # Summary
 First deploy capability is for RPM based Linux.
 Followed by Debian based Linux and Windows w/powershell.
 This script will query the
 EC2 Instance metadata endpoint for an assumed role to access a S3 bucket and download the Qualys Cloud Agent installer.